Michelle Obama Reveals Her Fear As First Lady Of Becoming A ‘Meme’ & Falling On Camera

-Michelle Obama said that one of her primary goals for her eight years as the first lady was to avoid falling over and becoming a meme according to a new story published by The Mail Online.
+Michelle Obama said that one of her primary goals for her eight years as the first lady was to avoid falling over and becoming a meme, according to a new story published by The Mail Online.

 Speaking in London on December 3, Mrs. Obama said that the possibility of falling over at a public appearance was always on her mind.